Ilesnat/Process_Injection_WINAPI/README.md

 2. **Running the Executable**:
     - Open a command prompt.
-    - Navigate to the directory where `ProcessInjection.exe` is located.
+    - Navigate to the directory where `Process_Injection_WINAPI.exe` is located after it has been built.

 3. **Basic Command Syntax**: